MicrosoftDocs/ATADocs/ATPDocs/support.md

 :::image type="content" source="media/contactsupport2.png" alt-text="The contact support 2" lightbox="media/contactsupport2.png"::: </br>

-1. Fill in a title and description for the issue you are facing, the phone number and email address where we may reach you.
+1. Fill in a title and description for the issue you're facing, the phone number and email address where we may reach you.
-2. (Optional) Include up to five attachments that are relevant to the issue to provide additional context for the support case.
+2. (Optional) Include up to five attachments that are relevant to the issue to provide more context for the support case.
 3. Select your time zone and an alternative language, if applicable.
 The request will be sent to Microsoft Support Team.
 The team will respond to your service request shortly.

 ## Self help

 ### System status page

 To view system status for [!INCLUDE [Product short](includes/product-short.md)], visit the [**System status**](https://aka.ms/mdi/health) page.
-This page gives you information as to if the [!INCLUDE [Product short](includes/product-short.md)] portal is up and active, if there are issues with detections and if the Sensor can send traffic to the cloud.
+This page gives you information about if the [!INCLUDE [Product short](includes/product-short.md)] portal is up and active, if there are issues with detections and if the sensor can send traffic to the cloud.
 You can access the **System status** from the [About page for Defender for Identity](settings-about.md).

 ### Troubleshooting